ryan4yin/nix-config/README.md

 >Note: you should NOT deploy this flake directly on your machine, it contains my hardware information and personal information which is not suitable for you.
 You may use this repo as a reference to build your own configuration.

-After installed NixOS with `nix-command` & `flake` enabled, you can deploy this flake with the following command:
+After installed NixOS with `nix-command` & `flake` enabled, flow the steps below to deploy this flake.

+For NixOS, use the following commands:

 ```bash
 # deploy my test configuration